christianreiser/EEG_analysis/README.md

 ![](./results/sub-001/ses-P3/07ICA_properties/component1.png)

-I classified componenet 002 as muscle artifacts, and therefore removed it.
+I classified component 002 as muscle artifacts, and therefore removed it.
 The reasons are:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
 The ERP segments seem to have two horizontal patterns spanning over multiple epochs.
-The first ranging from about Epoch 55 to 65 and the second starting at about Epoch 90 til the End.
-My guess is that maybe muscles were active during these epochs.
+The first range from about Epoch 55 to 65 and the second starting at about Epoch 90 until the End.
+I guess that maybe muscles were active during these epochs.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
-Most importantly, the Power spectrum increases looks like the mathematical root symbol, which is typical for muscle artifacts.
+Most importantly, the Power spectrum increase looks like the mathematical root symbol, which is typical for muscle artifacts.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
 Since the sensor location map is colored at about 2 o'clock, it might be a muscle close to the right eyebrow.
 ![](./results/sub-001/ses-P3/07ICA_properties/component2.png)
 015, 020 look similar:
 ![](./results/sub-001/ses-P3/07ICA_properties/component15.png)
 ![](./results/sub-001/ses-P3/07ICA_properties/component20.png)

-Component 003 has a very stong power around the 10 Hz frequency band, and another smaller bump close to 20 Hz, which indicates brain activity.
+Component 003 has a very strong power around the 10 Hz frequency band, and another smaller bump close to 20 Hz, which indicates brain activity.
 Furthermore, the active area at the back of the head seems plausible for brain activity and the ERP segments are colored regularly.
 I did not remove this component.
 ![](./results/sub-001/ses-P3/07ICA_properties/component3.png)

 Component 004 looks very similar to 003, I labeled it also as brain activity.
 ![](./results/sub-001/ses-P3/07ICA_properties/component4.png)

 Similar to 003 but the peak in the power spectrum is at 10 and 20 Hz is smaller.
-Nevertheless, interpret it as brain acitivty and didn't remove it.
+Nevertheless, interpret it as brain activity and didn't remove it.
 ![](./results/sub-001/ses-P3/07ICA_properties/component5.png)

 006 looks similar to 005, thus not removed.
 ![](./results/sub-001/ses-P3/07ICA_properties/component6.png)

 007 seems not sufficiently independent.
 I suspect brain activity due to a power peak at 10 Hz, but also muscle activity from about epoch 60 to 75.
-I wasn't sure weather to keep this component and labeled it as unsure, but removed it eventually.
+I wasn't sure whether to keep this component and labeled it as unsure but removed it eventually.
 ![](./results/sub-001/ses-P3/07ICA_properties/component7.png)
 Similarly looks 23, 24, 26, 27.
 Maybe, the ICA didn't work properly.
 However, increasing the maximum number of iterations from default 200 to 400 didn't help.
-Future work I would try lowering the highpass-filter to 1 Hz or increasing it to 2Hz, and see if s.th. the separation into independednt component improves.
+For future work, I would try lowering the highpass-filter to 1 Hz or increasing it to 2Hz and see if s.th. the separation into independent components improves.
 ![](./results/sub-001/ses-P3/07ICA_properties/component23.png)
 ![](./results/sub-001/ses-P3/07ICA_properties/component24.png)
 ![](./results/sub-001/ses-P3/07ICA_properties/component26.png)
 ![](./results/sub-001/ses-P3/07ICA_properties/component27.png)

-Similar to component 002 this looks like a muscle artefact.
+Similar to component 002 this looks like a muscle artifact.
 ![](./results/sub-001/ses-P3/07ICA_properties/component9.png)

 Due to power peak at 10 Hz and homogenious ERP Segments, I labeled components 008, 010, 011, 012, 016, 018, 19, 21,22 as brain activity.